-Five Super Anti-Aging Antioxidants Your Skin Needs
+Five Super Anti-Ageing Antioxidants Your Skin Needs

-When it comes to anti-aging ingredients, the research is clear: Antioxidants are essential, and the more you apply to skin, the better!
+When it comes to anti-ageing ingredients, the research is clear: Antioxidants are essential, and the more you apply to skin, the better!
 Just like your diet needs a mix of healthy beneficial nutrients, so does your skin.
 Skin is the largest organ of your body, so nourishing its surface with beneficial ingredients, like antioxidants, is important.

 Which Antioxidant is Best?

 We’re are often asked what are the best antioxidants for skin.
 In reality, there are dozens of phenomenally effective antioxidants, and we use them with gusto in Paula’s Choice Skincare products.
 Despite the seemingly endless array of good antioxidants, there are a few that really stand out.
 Each has an outstanding performance record when it comes to taking the best care of your skin—and knowing which ones to look for can make shopping for great skincare a lot easier!